PhpUnitsOfMeasure/php-units-of-measure/README.md

         // ...
         // ...

-        // Build a new Unit of Measure object which represents the new unit, and which knows how to convert between
-        // the new unit and the quantity's native unit (in this case, meters).
+        // Cubit
-        $cubit = new UnitOfMeasure(
+        $cubit = UnitOfMeasure::linearUnitFactory('cb', 0.4572);

-            // This is the official name of this unit - typically it's the standard abbreviation 'cb',

-            // The second parameter is a closure that converts from the native unit to this unit function ($x) {
-                return $x / 0.4572;
-            },

-            // The third parameter is a closure that converts from this unit to the native unit function ($x) {
-                return $x * 0.4572;
-            }
-        );

-        // Any alias names for this unit can be added here, to make it easier to use variations
         $cubit->addAlias('cubit');
         $cubit->addAlias('cubits');

-        // Register the new unit of measure with the quantity object
         $this->registerUnitOfMeasure($cubit);
     }
 }
 ```

 Now any new object of class `Length` that gets instantiated will come with the cubits unit already built in.
+Note that here we used the more concise linear unit factory method, but the result is equivalent to the expanded form calling the constructor, as used above.

 ### Adding New Physical Quantities
 [Physical quantities](http://en.wikipedia.org/wiki/Physical_quantity) are categories of measurable values, like mass, length, force, etc.